kaisenlinux/manpages-dev/category/Hardware/fio.md

        (filestat)stat_type=str
               Specify stat system call type to measure lookup/getattr performance.
 Default is stat for stat(2).

+       (sg)hipri
+              If this option is set, fio will attempt to use polled IO completions.
+This will have a similar effect as (io_uring)hipri.
+Only SCSI READ and WRITE commands  will  have  the
+              SGV4_FLAG_HIPRI set (not UNMAP (trim) nor VERIFY).
+Older versions of the Linux sg driver that do not support hipri will simply ignore this flag and do normal IO.
+The Linux
+              SCSI Low Level Driver (LLD) that "owns" the device also needs to support hipri (also known as iopoll and mq_poll).
+The MegaRAID driver is an example of  a  SCSI  LLD.
+De‐
+              fault: clear (0) which does normal (interrupted based) IO.

        (sg)readfua=bool
               With readfua option set to 1, read operations include the force unit access (fua) flag.
 Default: 0.